How a business continuity plan helped one company recover from disaster

 Desrochers, D’Amours and Lavoie had all worked for the company for a long time before taking it over from its founders.
 They were not ready to let the catastrophe halt their expansion plans.

-Unforeseeable events such as fires, technology system failures and natural disasters can have serious repercussions for businesses and even lead to bankruptcy.
-Entrepreneurs should have an action plan in place to handle crises and maintain business continuity, says Martin Allard, Assistant Vice President, Special Accounts.
-“A plan can keep you from overlooking critical steps in the heat of the moment.”
+Unforeseeable events such as a fire, computer system failure or natural disaster can have serious consequences for a business and even cause it to go bankrupt.
+Entrepreneurs should have an action plan in place to handle crises and maintain business continuity.
+Such a plan can keep you from overlooking critical steps in the heat of the moment.

 Upon arriving in Chesterville, a village midway between Montreal and Quebec City, Desrochers sized up the damage: $3 million in lost inventory, $5 million in lost equipment and $3 million in lost facilities.